Single Session: $89.00

 Will acupuncture make me feel better immediately or will it take time to feel relief?

 Improvement in symptoms and pain relief are often seen within a few sessions and the desired affect of the acupuncture will build over time.
 There is no set time frame for how long it will take to fix a problem: each individual is different and each disease will respond differently to treatment.
 A chronic condition, as the name implies, has chronicity and has affected the body for a long period of time.
 We know it’s hard to break a habit we’ve had for a long time and the same is true of the body which has been unwell for a long time.
 Getting acupuncture treatments, working at your health, and maintaining a positive attitude leads to success in treating your condition.

-Kylie A. Roach, M.Sc, MSTOM, Dipl.OM, L.Ac, after several years in scientific research, she trained in Traditional Chinese Medicine at Pacific College of Oriental Medicine in Chicago, IL where she graduated with her MSTOM degree.
-She has undergone several years of extensive scholarly studies in Traditional Chinese Medicine before beginning her career as a Chinese medicine practitioner and Acupuncturist.
-Her professional interests include treating chronic diseases & pain and to promote health & wellness for people living with these conditions.
+Kylie A. Roach, M.Sc, MSTOM, Dipl.OM, L.Ac: After several years in scientific research, Kylie trained in Traditional Chinese Medicine at Pacific College of Oriental Medicine in Chicago, IL where she graduated with her MSTOM degree.
+She undertook several years of extensive scholarly studies in Traditional Chinese Medicine before beginning her career as a Chinese medicine practitioner and Acupuncturist.
+Her professional interests include treating chronic diseases & pain and promoting health & wellness for people living with these conditions.
 She specializes in connective tissue diseases and has worked with the Ehlers-Danlos Syndrome National Foundation.
 She enjoys staying active in the medical care community and one way she does this is by teaching future health care professionals at a local college.
 In her spare time she enjoys cooking and all things vintage.
-Kylie is enthusiastic about being a part of the Serenity Health and Wellness team.
+Kylie is enthusiastic about being a part of the Serenity Health & Wellness team.